Alzheimer's: Smoothing the transition on moving day

 Moving a loved one who has Alzheimer's into a new home or facility is a daunting task.
-Here's help planning ahead, from exploring options early to adding familiar touches.
+Here's help planning ahead.

 By Mayo Clinic Staff

 Moving from one home to another is never easy.
-For a person who has Alzheimer's disease or another disorder causing dementia, changing the routine and moving into an unfamiliar environment can be especially stressful.
+For a person who has Alzheimer's disease or another disorder causing dementia, changing the routine and moving into a new or unfamiliar environment can be especially stressful.

-If you're helping a loved one who has Alzheimer's move to a new home or into a care facility, make the transition as comfortable as possible.
+If you're helping someone with dementia move into your home or a care facility, find out how to make the transition as comfortable as possible.

-If possible, talk to your loved one about preferences for living arrangements while he or she can still make reasonable choices.
-It might be harder to make guesses later about what your loved one would want.
+If possible, talk to the person with dementia about preferences for living arrangements while he or she can still make reasonable choices.

-If your loved one will be moving to a care facility, make frequent visits at different times of day before the move.
-Speak with the staff about your loved one's background and any special needs.
-Provide details on your loved one's medical and mental health history, including a detailed medication list.
+If the person with dementia will be moving to a care facility, speak with the staff about the person's background, hobbies, interests and any special needs.
+Provide the person's medical and mental health history, including a detailed medication list.

 Add familiar touches

-Before the move, make your loved one's new room or space look and feel as familiar as possible.
-Decorate the area with a treasured quilt, a shelf with special items, a favorite chair or other meaningful possessions.
-Familiar belongings can trigger feelings of connectedness and ownership, as well as boost your loved one's sense of security.
+Before the move, make the person's new room or space look and feel as familiar as possible.
+Decorate the area with a favorite chair or other meaningful possessions.
+Familiar belongings can trigger feelings of connectedness and ownership, as well as boost the person's sense of security.

-Stock the space with pictures of loved ones and friends, memory books or photo albums.
+Stock the space with pictures of loved ones and friends or photo albums.
 Play favorite or familiar music.
-Reminiscing about the past can help a person who has Alzheimer's bring reassuring memories into the present.
-Label the pictures to help staff members or others identify the people in your loved one's life and encourage conversations about the past.
+Reminiscing about the past can help a person with dementia bring reassuring memories into the present.